Siddhant-Ray/Attentive-neural-networks-for-news-classification/README.md

 * In conda/bin/, run ./conda init

-* Now run conda create --name <custom_name> pytorch torchvision cudatoolkit=10.1 --channel pytorch (this is our specific version)
+* Now run conda create --name `<custom_name>` pytorch torchvision cudatoolkit=10.1 --channel pytorch (this is our specific version)

-* conda activate <custom_name> to activate the environment
+* conda activate `<custom_name>` to activate the environment
 * conda deactivate to deactivate the current environment
-* install missing requirements mentioned aobe with pip install <package> >= <version>
+* install missing requirements mentioned abbe with pip install `<package> >= <version>`

 ## Dataset

-* 'preprocessing.py' generates the required data files.
+* `preprocessing.py` generates the required data files.
 * Base dataset with all news categories is stored in 'news_data_test' in form of '.txt' files for every category.
 * Updated dataset with less categories is stored in 'news_data_test2' in the same way.

 ## Training and validating the model:

-* To train the base model on all news classes , run 'main_base.py'.
+* To train the base model on all news classes , run `main_base.py`.
 If there is no saved model, it will train and automatically save the model.

-* To train the base model on reduced news classes , run 'main_new.py'.
+* To train the base model on reduced news classes , run `main_new.py`.
 If there is no saved model, it will train and automatically save the model.

     + In the next run, it will automatically load the saved model instead of retraining.

-* Training and validation metrics are saved in 'values_base.txt' for the base model.
+* Training and validation metrics are saved in `values_base.txt` for the base model.
-* Training and and validation metrics are saved in 'values_new.txt' for the new model.
+* Training and and validation metrics are saved in `values_new.txt` for the new model.

-* Plots for the base model are in 'data_figs_base'.
+* Plots for the base model are in `data_figs_base`.
-* Plots for the updated model are in 'data_figs_new'.
+* Plots for the updated model are in `data_figs_new`.

 ## Visualizing the similarity algorithm:

-* Run 'overlap_algo.py' to visualize the class overlap on the base dataset. tSNE values are generated from 'main_base.py' and stored in 'tSNE_values.csv'.
+* Run `overlap_algo.py` to visualize the class overlap on the base dataset. tSNE values are generated from `main_base.py` and stored in `tSNE_values.csv`.
 * Thresholds can be changed in the file to adapt the algorithm.

 ## Other files:

-* 'model.py' contains our transformer model defintion.
+* `model.py` contains our transformer model defintion.
-* 'helper.py' contains utility methods for dataset loading for the model, evaluation metric methods etc.
+* `helper.py` contains utility methods for dataset loading for the model, evaluation metric methods etc.

 ## Note :

-* To change the dataset from base to updated, you need to change the dataset source in 'helper.py' from 'news_data_test' to 'news_data_test2' and vice-versa.
+* To change the dataset from base to updated, you need to change the dataset source in `helper.py` from `news_data_test` to `news_data_test2` and vice-versa.